trueos/trueos-docs/trueos-handbook/sysadmclient.rst

   * A hourly snapshot will be kept for a day.
   * A daily snapshot will be kept for a month.
   * A Monthly snapshot will be kept for a year.
-  * The life-preserver daemon will also keep track of the zpool disk space, if the capacity falls below 75%, the oldest snapshot will be auto-pruned.
+  * The life-preserver daemon will also keep track of the storage pool disk space.
+    If the capacity falls below 75%, the oldest snapshot will be auto-pruned.
  Examples:
   lpreserver cronsnap start tank1/usr/home/kris daily@22 10
   Schedule snapshots of dataset tank1/usr/home/kris daily at 22:00.